Dekadinious/Enhanced-Soundboard/README.md

 # Enhanced Soundboard developed in Python

-A simple and flexible soundboard application that lets you bind sound files to keyboard keys.
-Perfect for streamers, presenters, or anyone needing quick access to sound effects.
+This is a completely free, simple, and flexible open-source soundboard application that lets you bind sound files to keyboard keys.
+It's perfect for streamers, presenters, or anyone needing quick access to sound effects.
+It has a CC0 license, so you can use it as you please.

 ![image](https://github.com/user-attachments/assets/09a770ab-7624-48a0-9a43-c94c04d2608a)